Rich Galichon

-Richie Alan studied at the Downs School of Music, where he won three gold medals and one silver medal in the Long Island Drum Teachers Association competitions.
-He later took private lessons with Joe Morello (Dave Brubeck Quartet) and Simon Kirke (Bad Company).
+During his earlier years, Richie Alan took weekly lessons at the Downs School of Music for 4 years.
+While studying there, Richie Alan emerged as a three-time gold medalist and one-time silver medalist in the Long Island Drum Teachers Association.
+Years later, he expanded his studies with legendary jazz drummer Joe Morello (Dave Brubeck Quartet) and classic-rock drummer Simon Kirke (Bad Company).